mliu1076/inst414-final-project-maxwell-liu/README.md

 Techniques employed: Removed N/A values and added placeholder values while cleaning and transforming data.
 Used EDA, Descriptive Analytics and Sequence Modeling through Markov Chains during analysis.

-Outputs: A Sankey diagram and a Heatmap diagram for the Wikipedia dataset, 4 Sankey Diagrams and 5 Heatmaps for the online shopping dataset
+Outputs: Data Visualizations- A Sankey diagram and a Heatmap diagram for the Wikipedia dataset, 4 Sankey Diagrams and 5 Heatmaps for the online shopping dataset.
+Analysis Visualizations- Two barcharts: one for each dataset.
+Two CSV files transition probabilties based on sequence modeling (Markov chains): one for each dataset.

 # Setup Instructions